 COVID-19: Guidance relating to the Planning Process

 We all find ourselves in uncharted times and so must adapt our procedures to ensure that the safety of all people is paramount in our considerations, whilst still ensuring we continue to operate as many Local Authority services as possible.
-With this in mind, and following discussions with senior management and members, the Planning Service will adopt the following procedures as from 8 April 2020.
+With this in mind, and following discussions with senior management and members, the Planning Service have adopted the following procedures

 The District Council is following general Government guidance on public movement and essential travel and this does have a major impact on our ability to meet with applicants and attend site for planning or enforcement purposes, therefore this document is designed to address the reasons for many of our revised procedures listed below.
 It may be that these procedures will be modified as circumstances change and we will do our best to keep the Website and other communication channels up to date.
 Please note, where relevant, this comprises an emergency amendment to our Statement of Community Involvement.